More Slideshows from eMedicineHealth

 You may love onions, but you may want to steer clear of them if you have problems with overactive bladder.
 Can't bear to be without onions in your sandwich and recipe arsenal?
 Try cooking the onions, which may make them easier on your bladder.
 Or switch to the milder, onion-like shallot instead.
 Sometimes just eating a smaller amount can help.

 Along with citrus, other fruits may trigger urinary incontinence.
 Apples, bananas, and grapes may be some of those to blame.
 If you're having trouble with bladder control, it pays to know which foods -- and how much -- trigger your symptoms.
 If you suspect a food is a trigger, try excluding it from your diet, then adding small amounts back slowly.

 Aged Cheese and Sour Cream

-Some people find that creamy and rich, sour cream and cheese may make overactive bladder symptoms worse.
+Some people find that creamy, rich sour cream and cheese may make overactive bladder symptoms worse.
 Try switching to imitation sour cream or processed non-aged cheese if your bladder can't tolerate the real thing.

 Prunes: Blessing or Curse?

-Prunes can help you manage the constipation that may accompany overactive bladder treatments.
-Yet these sweet, dried fruits can also be a bladder irritant.
+If you're taking overactive bladder treatments, prunes can help you with the constipation that goes along with it.
+Even so, these sweet, dried fruits can also be a bladder irritant.
 One way to help handle constipation is to boost the fiber in your diet.
 Try adding bladder-friendly, fiber-rich produce.

 Condiments May Be a Problem